Last Updated on September 20, 2022 by Wandering our World

 Both are safe destinations, which is why tourists visit in huge numbers every year.
 However, as always when on holiday you should avoid confrontations with locals, avoid walking in unlit areas at night, and keep an eye on your drinks when at clubs and bars.

 The reality is that both Dubai and Abu Dhabi are two of the safest cities in the world, and crime against foreigners – even petty theft – is incredibly rare.
-That’s partly down to the UAE police taking an extremely tough stance on crime and drug use.
+That’s partly down to the UAE police taking an extremely tough stance on crime.

 It’s worth mentioning the weather, as both Dubai and Abu Dhabi can get extremely hot during the summer months – upwards of 40 Celcius (104 Fahrenheit).
 Between November – February, the temperatures are far more pleasant (25C/77F), which is worth factoring into your decision about where and when to go on holiday.